niklabh/examples/rust/minimal-counter-dapp/README.md

 - git
 - Node.js
 - dfx
+- rust

 Git and Node can be installed from various package managers. `dfx` can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).
+Rust can be installed following the instructions [here](https://smartcontracts.org/docs/rust-guide/rust-quickstart.html#before-you-begin).

 ### Install
 Install the example dapp project: